 The Gladys Coates Hall Lecture Series

 In 2004, the North Carolina Collection hosted the inaugural lecture in the Gladys Hall Coates University History Lecture Series.
-Complete texts of the lectures, speaker bios, and information about Gladys Hall Coates can be found on the Coates lecture series page:
+Complete texts of the lectures, speaker bios, and information about Gladys Hall Coates can be found in the Coates Lecture Series collection.

 Historic Political Campaigns in North Carolina conference

-Mother Cotten and Crazy Daisy: North Carolina Women at the Turn of the 20th Century” (PDF) by Anastatia Sims, Professor of History, Georgia Southern University.
+- Mother Cotten and Crazy Daisy: North Carolina Women at the Turn of the 20th Century, 19 January 2006, by Anastatia Sims, Professor of History, Georgia Southern University.